Flexberry/flexberry.github.io/pages/products/flexberry-winforms/controls/olv/fw_olv-event.en.md

 permalink: en/fw_olv-event.html
 lang: en
 autotranslated: true
-hash: 5fabb2c36e1741eaf341682d595491d87a808df4be659fb98c1692a069272a59
+hash: aeace699396edcf3f5f1c4db691e603fb0125b029ec805b1c9967b57096e52dd
 ---

 `ObjectListView` does not contain any functionality for actions (creation, preservation, etc.) with the data objects displayed in the list.
-The programmer must write code to catch events in `ObjectListView`, and work out an appropriate response.
+The programmer must write code that `ловящий` events in `ObjectListView`, and work out an appropriate response.
 On the contrary, if there has been some action, you need to report it `ObjectListView` for adequate display of objects.

 To catch events, you must:
 * Hang up the handler on event `CreateObject` in the implementation of actions to create the data object, the event occurs when the user clicks the toolbar button create объекта;